The difference between mediocre products and great products is logging. Learn why it’s so, and how to tie it all together.

 I particularly remember a case where the application was going unresponsive, and no one knew why.
 A few days later, the culprit was the disk I/O limit reached due to excessive traffic.
 Because no one bothered to look there, no one could figure out why.

-What if two years down the line your customer says that all those orders weren’t placed by them but some hacker?
+What if two years down the line your customer says that all those orders weren’t placed by them but by some hacker?

 What argument would have to entertain or reject their request?
 If you have extensive logging (IP address, date and time, credit card, etc.), then you’ll be able to analyze all that and reach a decision.
 Good or bad, it will at least have some objective basis, rather than resembling a shot in the dark.